ssk-d/fireflutter/README.md

 - Post can be created only under an existing category.
 - You can create forum categories editing `categories` collection in Firestore

   - Or if there is an admin screen, admin may do so in admin screen.

+- Category can have any number of extra fields and data but `id` is a mandatory.
+And `title`, `description` are reserved field name that should hold title and description respectively.

 To create a creategory,